Database Testing: An Introduction to Database Testing

 Figure 1 indicates what you should consider testing when it comes to relational databases.
 The reflects the context of a single database, the dashed lines indicate threat boundaries, indicating that you need to consider threats both within the database (internal testing) and at the interface to the database (interface/black box testing).
 For details, read the article What To Test in a Database.

 Figure 1.
 What to test in a database (click to enlarge).

 Automated database regression testing is the act of running a test suite on a regular basis, ideally whenever a developer or data engineer has done something which could potentially inject a defect into the implementation of a database.
 For details, please read Database Testing: Automated Database Regression Testing.

 5. Who Should Test?

 During development cycles, the primary people responsible for doing database testing are application developers and Agile data engineers.
 They will typically pair together, and because they are hopefully taking a TDD-approach to development the implication is that they’ll be doing database unit testing on a continuous basis.
 During the release cycle your testers, if you have any, will be responsible for the final system testing efforts and therefore they will also be doing database testing.

 The role of your data management (DM) group, or IT management if your organization has no DM group, should be to support your database testing efforts.
 They should promote the concept that database testing is important, should help people get the requisite training that they require, and should help obtain database testing tools for your organization.
-As you have seen, database testing is something that is done continuously by the people on development teams, it isn’t something that is done by another group (except of course for system testing efforts).
+Database testing is something that is done continuously by the people on development teams, not something performed by another group (except of course for system testing efforts).
 In short, the DM group needs to support database testing efforts and then get out of the way of the people who are actually doing the work.